Ramadan in Lombok IndonesiaAbout Ramadan 2020

-Hotels are open for business as always, restaurants serve meals all day day, bar are open with live music and alcohol, and taxis run at their usual erratic pace.
-Many of locals are fasting, but non Muslim locals and tourist are catered for with usual Lombok hospitality.
+Hotels are open for business as always, restaurants serve meals all day, bars are open with live music and alcohol, and taxis run at their usual erratic pace.
+Many locals are fasting, but non-Muslim locals and tourists are catered for with usual Lombok hospitality.
 You can even have a cold Bintang with your bacon and eggs, if that you wish!

-Ramadan stars with the first sighting of new moon in the ninth month of the Islamic calendar, which occurs around 26 or 27 of May this Year (2017), last for one lunar month (until the next new moon).
+Ramadan starts with the first sighting of the new moon in the ninth month of the Islamic calendar, which occurs around 13 of April this Year 2021, lasts for one lunar month (until the next new moon).

 As Islam is the majority religion of Indonesia, much of the archipelago will be abstaining from food, drink, smoking, and sex between sunrise and sunset each day for the next month.

-Muslim regard Ramadan as a month for exercising self control over base desire, and for fasting, meditation and reflection.
+Muslims regard Ramadan as a month for exercising self-control over base desire, and for fasting, meditation and reflection.
 Muslims believe that, by following the fast, they cleanse both their bodies and souls and thus become closer to ALLAH (God).
 Similar to fasts and retreats practiced by all the world’s major religions, the act of fasting is seen as a sacred sacrifice to bring the person closer to Godliness.

-Lombok has a mixed community of Muslims, Hindus, Christians, Buddhist, and other religions, so local Muslim accept that not everyone is fasting.
-For employed in the service and tourism industries, it’s normal for guests to be eating, drinking and enjoying their holidays.
-Staff are happy to do their jobs as usual.
-Most Muslims seem to agree that it’s only first week or so that’s difficult after that the fasting becomes normal and their bodies adapt to new routine.
+Lombok has a mixed community of Muslims, Hindus, Christians, Buddhists, and other religions, so local Muslims accept that not everyone is fasting.
+For employed in the service and tourism industries, it’s normal for guests to be eating, drinking, and enjoying their holidays.
+Staff is happy to do their jobs as usual.
+Most Muslims seem to agree that it’s only the first week or so that’s difficult after that the fasting becomes normal and their bodies adapt to the new routine.

-If you’re traveling in some of the outer areas and smell villages which are not geared for tourism, it may be more difficult to find Warungs open during the day.
-It’s worth to buy snacks and meals to take with you, or to eat in your hotel later.
-As an aware traveller, you can show courtesy by not eating and drink in front of fasting people, but generally people will make allowances for that fact that you are a guest and not fasting.
+If you’re traveling in some of the outer areas and small villages which are not geared for tourism, it may be more difficult to find Warungs open during the day.
+It’s worth buying snacks and meals to take with you or to eat in your hotel later.
+As an aware traveler, you can show courtesy by not eating and drink in front of fasting people, but generally, people will make allowances for the fact that you are a guest and not fasting.